-The latest groundwater tritium plume map (generated from the 2011 SCS 4th quarter sampling data) is shown on the last page of this section.
+The latest groundwater tritium plume map (generated from the 2012 SCS 4th quarter sampling data) is shown as Figure 4.9-1 on the last page of this section.
 It is a representation of the current groundwater conditions at Plant Hatch.
 The two wells of interest around the CSTs (T-12 and NW-10) continued to show an overall decreasing trend as discussed above.
 The subsurface drain system and rainfall continue to influence groundwater movement around the site and contribute to the wide range of tritium values seen in the groundwater monitoring wells.